cogentcore/core/gi3d/README.md

 # Events, Selection, Manipulation

 Mouse events are handled by the standard GoGi Window event dispatching methods, based on bounding boxes which are always updated -- this greatly simplifies gui interactions.
 There is default support for selection and `Pose` manipulation handling -- see `manip.go` code and `Node3DBase`'s `ConnectEvents3D` which responds to mouse clicks.

+# Embedded 2D Viewport

+A full 2D GUI can be embedded within a 3D scene using the `Embed2D` Node type, which renders a `Viewport2D` onto a Texture projected onto a Plane.
+It captures events within its own bounding box, and translates them into coordinates for the 2D embedded gui.
+This allows full 2D interactive control within whatever perspective is presentin the 3D scene.
+However, things like cursors and popups render in the flat 2D screen and are only approximately located.

+In addition to interactive guis, the embedded 2D node can be used for rendering full SVG graphics to a texture.